tttor/ctrl-foundation/method/policy-based/actor-critic/acktr_wu_2017.md

 * apply **K-FAC to approximate the Fisher matrix** to perform updates simultaneously.

 ## setup
-* task
 * discrete ctrl: Atari env
   * 6 games: Beamrider, Breakout Pong, Q-bert, Seaquest, Space Invaders
   * to avoid instability in training: use an architecture where the **two networks share lower-layer** representations but have **distinct output layers**
 * continuous ctrl: MuJoCo env
   * 6 tasks
   * input
     * low-dimensional state-space representation
     * directly from pixel representation
   * **separating the policy and value function networks** resulted in better empirical performance in both ACKTR and A2C
 * baselines
   * A2C: a synchronous and batched version of A3C
   * TRPO [22]